zhliau/fika-spt-server-docker/README.md

 There are two methods to specify the URLs: `mods_download/mod_urls_to_download.txt` and `MOD_URLS_TO_DOWNLOAD` environment variable.
 You can use either or both of these methods.

 #### mod_urls_to_download.txt
-Add the URLs to `mods_download/mod_urls_to_download.txt` (create the file if it's not already there).
+Add the URLs to `mods_download/mod_urls_to_download.txt`.
+The file will be created automatically on the first run if the `INSTALL_OTHER_MODS` variable is set to `true`.
 Just make sure each URL is separated by a new line or space (or any mix of those if you're feeling chaotic neutral).
 Here's an example of what it could look like:

 ```
 https://github.com/project-fika/Fika-Plugin/releases/download/v0.9.9015.15435/Fika.Release.0.9.9015.15435.zip